 When former WillowTree designer Matt Kubota’s partner Ana was diagnosed with Guillain-Barré Syndrome, we knew we had to help.

 The rare autoimmune disorder left Ana temporarily paralyzed and unable to speak.
-So Ana and her caregivers looked to augmented and alternative communication (AAC) devices.
-But as they discovered, these devices are expensive, bulky, and outdated.
-While Ana recovered from the disease, she could only painstakingly communicate by blinking as caregivers pointed to individual letters on a posterboard.
+Ana and her caregivers looked to augmented and alternative communication (AAC) devices.
+But they soon discovered the available options were expensive, bulky, rudimentary, or outdated.
+While Ana recovered, she painstakingly communicated by blinking as caregivers pointed to letters on an alphabet poster.

 approximate cost of hi-tech speech generating devices

 U.S. adults experienced difficulty speaking in the past year